IEWC.com

 As engineering and manufacturing have evolved over the years, the engineering standards library has expanded to include new technologies and innovations.
 Many standard-setting organizations also look at the manufacturing quality, the parts' environmental impact, and questions of ethics in sourcing and labor.

-Standards also help manufacturers work with parts from different vendors and ensure that these parts all meet the criteria and work compatibly.
+Standards also help manufacturers work with parts from different vendors and ensure that these parts all meet the criteria and work compatibility.
 If each company created its own parts without uniformity, the end product would be unpredictable and unreliable at best.
 It’s also crucial that many of the industry standards apply internationally, particularly with today’s global market, supply chain, and sourcing.
 All components must meet certifications and safety standards.

 Manufacturers test their components and parts rigorously and carefully document that they meet the given standards.
 Some components are also certified by outside independent agencies, review boards, or associations, offering another layer of assuredness for a quality product.